Skip to content

 1. Navigate to the Gallery Cards tab.

-2. Click on the Search Bar and type the name of the desired card.
+2. Click the Search Bar and type the name of the desired card.

 Player

-If enabled, Blueprint will be able to push MSEL information to the Player application.
-For this, additional tabs will be added to the Blueprint side panel, which will be needed to be configured.
+If enabled, Blueprint pushes MSEL information to the Player application.
+The system adds additional tabs to the Blueprint side panel, which the MSEL owner will need to configure.

-To enable the full Player integration functionality the following tabs should be configured.
+To enable the full Player integration, configure the following tabs.

 Player Apps

-On this tab, Player Apps configurations can be added to be pushed from Blueprint.
+On the Player Apps tab, the MSEL owner can add configurations to push from Blueprint.
 These are the different applications accessible from the Player View.

 Player Apps OE